cds-snc/notification-api/tests-perf/individual_emails/README.md

 PERF_TEST_EMAIL_TEMPLATE_ID=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-Note that `individual-emails.py` is configured to have each user send approximately 200 emails per minute.
+Note that `individual-emails.py` is configured to have each user send 1 email per second.

+You can supply a `--ref=test` option (defined in `individual-emails.py`) that will set a prefix for the notification's `client_reference`.
+This is useful in testing that all POSTs were processed successfully.
 ## How to run

 There are two ways to run Locust, with the UI or headless.